Screening

 Current screening options available in Canada

-Breakthrough T1D, in collaboration with Canadian Institutes of Health Research, also announced the launch of CanScreenT1D, a consortium that will explore the feasibility of general population screening for early-stage autoimmune T1D in Canada.13
+Breakthrough T1D, in collaboration with Canadian Institutes of Health Research, also announced the launch of CanScreenT1D, a consortium that will explore the feasibility of launching general population screening for early-stage autoimmune T1D in Canada.
+The pilot program is estimated to start in 2026.10

 Monitoring and referral process